Blastomyces dermatitidis

 iii) Cutaneous Blastomycosis

-Cutaneous blastomycosis may originate as a subcutaneous nodule or as a papule or as postule which ulcerates.
+Cutaneous blastomycosis may originate as a subcutaneous nodule or as a papule or pustule which ulcerates.
 A cutaneous lesion may develop as an ulcer on an exposed skin surface at the site of injury.
-Even though,, most cutaneous lesions are the result of hematogenous spread from a pulmonary or other visceral organs lesion to cutaneous site, the possibility that such is the result of local implantation cannot be ruled out.
-The cutaneous lesions develops within weeks or months into ulcerated or verrucous granuloma with an advancing border elevated to 1-3 mm with abruptly sloping outer border.
-The central area of the lesion may be verrucous or ulcerated and covered with the crust.
+Even though most cutaneous lesions are the result of hematogenous spread from a pulmonary or other visceral organ lesion to a cutaneous site, the possibility that such is the result of local implantation cannot be ruled out.
+The cutaneous lesions develop within weeks or months into ulcerated or verrucous granulomas with an advancing border elevated to 1-3 mm with an abruptly sloping outer border.
+The central area of the lesion may be verrucous or ulcerated and covered with crust.
+The base of the lesion is granulomatous and the elevated border is indurated, dusky, red, or violaceous.
+Characteristic budding cells of B. dermatitidis can be demonstrated in the pus from these abscesses.
+Lesions slowly spread over the face, often deforming the features and leaving a scar over the central area of old lesions.

 5. LABORATORY DIAGNOSIS